kailee-p/argent/README.md

 │   │ └── ...
 │   ├── images                          # contains splash image
 │   │ └── ...
-│   ├── interfaces                      # contains any reused or bulky interfaces to be imported into components │   │ └── ...
+│   ├── interfaces                      # contains any reused or verbose interfaces for importing into components │   │ └── ...
 │   ├── models                          # Netlify serverless functions that interact with Polygon API endpoints │   │   ├── getCompanyInfo.ts